diegozea/MIToS.jl/docs/src/MSA.md

 function.
 This function allows you to join two MSAs based on specified matching positions or names.
 It supports different types of joins: inner, outer, left, and right.
 You can indicate the positions or names to match using an iterable of pairs or separate lists of positions or names.
-For example, using a `OrderedDict` from the `OrderedCollections` package, you can identify which positions on the first MSA (the keys) should match with which positions on the second MSA (the values).
+For example, using a vector of `Pair` objects, you can identify which positions on the first MSA (the first element of the pair) should match with which positions on the second MSA (the second element of the pair).
 Let's see that in one fictional example:

 ```@repl msa_join
-using MIToS.MSA, OrderedCollections
+using MIToS.MSA
 msa_a = AnnotatedMultipleSequenceAlignment(Residue[
     'A' 'R' 'D'
     'G' 'K' 'E'